 Optional Variations

-• Beef Tinga – Use my Slow Cooker Beef Brisket instead of chicken, then toss in the magical Mexican tinga sauce.
+• Beef tinga: Use my slow cooker beef brisket instead of poached chicken, then toss in the magical Mexican tinga sauce.

 Frequently Asked Questions

-If you lean more towards mild foods, no worries!
-Simply halve the amount of chipotles and the sauce.
+If you lean more towards mild foods, simply halve the amount of chipotle peppers.
 If you lean in the opposite direction, feel free to heat things up with the addition of one of my favorite Mexican chiles!

 Can I make chicken tinga ahead of time?

-Heck yeah!
-Chicken tinga is a tasty party dish that can be made ahead.
+Absolutely!
+Chicken tinga is a dish that can be made ahead.
 It stores well in the refrigerator and tastes better the next day after the ingredients have marinated for a few hours.

 Do I need any special equipment to make chicken tinga?